cmu-l3/llmlean/README.md

 Then do steps (3) and (4) above.
 Now use a tactic described below.

+Note that there are multiple Lean models available for download from Ollama.
+You can find a list of some these models and how to set configuration variables for them in the [Ollama Models](ollama-models.md) document.

 #### Option 3: LLM in the cloud (together.ai):